YuruSong/GLM/README.md

 About behavior bout, how to select them?
 First, look at the time length distribution of these two behaviors.
 Run MATLAB program 'behav_length_stat.m' and 'plot_behav_length_stat.m'

+Shown in the following figure, the second group (WT/Or47b Light) data seems weird in the search behavior.
+After discussing with April, I decided to neglect the search behavior in light, which is meanningless (?, I don't know.
+I totally don't know).

 ![](bout_length_stat.jpg)
 --------------
 Jan 07 2020